openwdl/wdl/SPEC.md

 value_1\tvalue_2\tvalue_3
 ```

-### 🗑 `write_objects`
+### `write_objects`

 ```
-File write_objects(Array[Object])
+File write_objects(Array[Struct|Object])
 ```

-Writes a tab-separated value (TSV) file with the contents of a `Array[Object]`.
-All `Object`s in the `Array` must have the same member names, or an error is raised.
+Writes a tab-separated value (TSV) file with the contents of a `Array[Struct]` or `Array[Object]`.
+All elements of the `Array` must have the same member names, or an error is raised.

 The file contains `N+1` tab-delimited lines, where `N` is the number of elements in the `Array`.
-The first line is the names of the `Object` members, and the subsequent lines are the corresponding values for each `Object`.
+The first line is the names of the `Struct`/`Object` members, and the subsequent lines are the corresponding values for each element.
 Each line is terminated by a newline (`\n`) character.
-The lines are written in the same order as the `Object`s in the `Array`.
-The ordering of the columns is unspecified.
+The lines are written in the same order as the elements in the `Array`.
+The ordering of the columns is the same as the order in which the `Struct`'s members are defined; the column ordering for `Object`s is unspecified.
 If the `Array` is empty, an empty file is written.

-The object values must be serializable to strings, meaning that only primitive types are supported.
-Attempting to write an `Object` that has a compound member value results in an error.
+The member values must be serializable to strings, meaning that only primitive types are supported.
+Attempting to write a `Struct` or `Object` that has a compound member value results in an error.

 **Parameters**

-1. `Array[Object]`: An array of objects to write.
+1. `Array[Struct|Object]`: An array of objects to write.

 **Returns**: A `File`.